jvcelaro/Apirest-Register-and-Login/README.md

 4. to acees the /admin in the GET method you need to change de "admin" false for true in the mongo compass, and to access "/free" and "/admin" area you need to add your token in the header.

+observation: to change the main information of the project go to the .env